 - A first impressions summary of your cybersecurity skills-gaps;

 - A prioritised list of your suggested next steps in the development of an appropriate security program;

-- A rating, based on my experience, of the maturity of your existing security program i.e. are you above of below the bad-guy’s radar.
+- A rating, based on my experience, of the maturity of your existing security program i.e. are you above or below the bad-guy’s radar.

 Frankly you have very little to lose; You’ll trust my judgement, or you won’t.
 You’ll want to hear more, or you won’t.
 Either way, you’ve spent a couple of hundred quid at most.
 But what you will have effectively done is something, which is often the hardest step.
-Too many organisations are paralysed by either analysis paralysis or not knowing where to begin
+Too many organisations are stuck by either analysis paralysis or not knowing where to begin.

 Security vendors should rarely sell clients what they ask for, not unless they are are sufficiently qualified to know what’s right for them.
 We should be selling them what they need, even if [especially if!] they don’t know what that is.
 The goal of every security vendor should be to become a career-long partner to your business, but we’ll never reach that goal if you don’t see the benefits of what you’ve paid for.

 If you’re interested, you can contact me on email@example.com, or through my contact form.